czmirek/POST-only-API-standard/README.md

 ❗**Business requirements over conventions**
 IT projects are driven by business requirements.
 Business requirements are ideas from people who pay us developers to realize these ideas into products.
 The standard in this text is described with this in mind.

-# The standard itself! (finally)
+# The POST only API standard

-## 1. General philosophy
+## 1. API behaviour

 ### 1.1.
-Client-server over browser-server
-HTTP is a historically estabilished stateless protocol for communication between browsers and servers but in time has evolved into a generalized client-server usage.
+Client agnostic API
 When you build an API, you **SHOULDN'T** care if it's going to be consumed by a browser, a native application or some different API in a kubernetes cluster.

 ### 1.2.
-Ignore HTTP headers
+Ignore HTTP request headers
-Request and response headers are an implementation detail of the HTTP protocol.
-- You shouldn't use the HTTP headers at all.
-- You should ignore any incoming HTTP request headers
+Request headers are an implementation detail of the HTTP protocol.
+You should ignore any incoming HTTP request headers
-- You shouldn't produce any HTTP response headers

-#### 1.2.1 Except for OAuth/OIDC
+#### 1.2.1.
+Except for OAuth/OIDC
 The exception to this rule is the authorization headers used by **OAuth/OIDC**.
 You cannot really build a modern API authenticated by OAuth without utilizing headers.

+### 1.3.
+Do not send any HTTP response headers
+Response headers are an implementation detail of the HTTP protocol.
+You should never send any HTTP headers from your API.

-### 1.3 Ignore HTTP verbs.
-Use POST for all endpoints
+### 1.4.
+Accept only the HTTP POST verb
+1. Your endpoints should accept the HTTP request only with the HTTP POST verb.
+1. If the client sends a different HTTP verb then the HTTP response with status code 405 and **empty body** should be returned.

-1.1 All communicated data belong to the POST body in the form of JSON
+### 1.4.
+All communicated data (except files) belong to the POST body in the form of JSON
+- The body of the HTTP request may be empty or contain a valid JSON
+-

 [^1]: [Caching your REST API](https://restcookbook.com/Basics/caching/)